OCA/hr/hr_expense_sequence/README.rst

-You can change the default sequence (EX0000...) by the one of your choice going to Settings > Technical > Sequences & Identifiers > Sequences, and editing _HR expense_ record.
+You can change the default sequence (EX0000...) by the one of your choice going to Settings > Technical > Sequences & Identifiers > Sequences, and editing "HR expense" record.

-You will only have access to that section if your section has _Technical features_ permission check marked.
+You will only have access to that section if your section has "Technical features" permission check marked.

 Credits
 =======